 We all care what people think of us.
 We all want to feel accepted.
 We all want to feel liked.
 Social media multiplies those thoughts and feelings without us even realizing it.
 It’s not healthy to always be under the knife of criticism.
 In a digital world we need a break from having our lives judged and commented on (often times by complete strangers who we don’t align with).

-My productivity, attention span and clarity of thought all increased greatly.
+My productivity, attention span and clarity of thought all increased greatly with living without social media for a month.
 I felt like I broke bad habits (refreshing feeds and checking notifications) in a very short period of time.
 If all of that can be done in just 30 days?
 It’s well worth trying.

 I won’t be completely quitting social media and I’m not suggesting anyone do that.
 But I do hope if you’re reading this you’ll think about taking a break from social media to see how you feel.
 Start with a weekend or a week, but aim for 30 days.
 Give yourself a chance to feel how I felt after just one month.